piximi/piximi_old/README.md

 ### build

-Use the “build” command to build the packages found in the ./packages directory:
+Use the `build` command to build the packages found in the ./packages directory:

 ```shell script
 yarn build